devnavethefriend/Sales-report-dashboard/README.md

 ## Project Structure
-The project is structured into modular components for improved readability and maintenance: data/: Contains the csv file used in this project Amazon Sale Report.
-Actual file not included due to large size. scripts/: Includes Python scripts for data cleaning and analysis. visualizations/: Contains saved images of key charts and plots for quick reference. dashboard/: Files and configurations for an interactive dashboard built with Django and Plotly.
+The project is structured into modular components for improved readability and maintenance:
+- data: Contains the csv file used in this project Amazon Sale Report.
+Actual file not included due to large size.
+- scripts: Includes Python scripts for data cleaning and analysis.
+- visualizations: Contains saved images of key charts and plots for quick reference.
+- dashboard: Files and configurations for an interactive dashboard built with Django and Plotly.

 ## Key Insights
 The following insights were derived from the data: